lemmine/conway/README.md

 	* The UI has been decoupled from the game logic by using Vue.js components

 ## Project creation
-This project was created by running the following commands
+For reference, this project was created by running the following commands
 ```
 npm init -y
 npm install @vue/cli